gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I shrugged.
 "Guess we've both been busy."

 "Guess so."
 She sighed.
 "His Grace would like to know what you were doing this morning.
-And please---" She held up a finger.
+And please—" She held up a finger.
 "Please, don't say 'sleeping'."

 "Well, I'm sorry if I woke His Grace.
-Didn't realize he---"
+Didn't realize he—"

 "No," Captain Leis said sharply.
 "No, no, no.  You know perfectly well what I mean.
 If this had actually come to His Grace's personal attention, we wouldn't